Whether you’re planning a visit, researching, or just curious about this amazing church, we have everything you need to know about Westminster Abbey.

 Ben Johnson, the poet, playwright, and actor, is the only person buried in an upright position.
 The story goes that he couldn’t afford the space required for a regular horizontal grave, so the Dean at that time agreed to him being buried standing up.

-Will the Queen be buried in Westminster Abbey?
+Will Queen Elizabeth II be buried at Westminster Abbey?

 How are bodies buried in Westminster Abbey?